 Students in our counseling programs are dedicated to helping others live full and enriched lives.
 Central to this goal, as to all counseling work, is the belief that all people are capable of growth and development.
 Our programs reflect that principle.
 Through coursework and field placement, you will develop the skills, cultural competencies, and self-awareness necessary for building collaborative relationships with clients.
 Our supportive, knowledgeable faculty will introduce you to the most advanced counseling theories.
 Throughout your studies, you will apply your learning and gain clinical experience in supervised practice throughout the city, in a wide variety of agency placement sites.

-Mental Health Counseling, School Counseling and Rehabilitation Counseling programs admit students each spring and fall semester.
+Mental Health Counseling, School Counseling and Clinical Rehabilitation Counseling programs admit students each spring and fall semester.